Building a safer and more sustainable future with apprenticeships and technical education – FE News

 It is a similar story with sustainability.
 The sector currently accounts for nearly 40% of energy use, over 30% of carbon emissions and almost half of all resource use.
 The report says that while this is daunting, it means the sector has huge potential to reduce global emissions if future generations receive the right training.
 It sets out how we will work with the UK Green Building Council to incorporate its education and learning priorities into future apprenticeships and all technical qualifications.

 Another important issue highlighted by the report is mental health.
 According to the Chartered Institute of Building (CIOB), men working in construction are three times more likely to take their own lives than men on average.
-They cite reasons for this revolving around construction being a high-risk industry, with numerous physical and structural issues.
+They cite reasons for this revolving around construction being a high-risk industry, with numerous physical and structural challenges contributing to the problem.
 The route review commits to CIOB recommendations being incorporated into employer-defined occupational standards that will shape all our future training programmes.

 The report highlights equality and diversity, digital skills needs, and modern methods of construction as further key principles that will guide the design of apprenticeships, T Levels, and technical qualifications.